mhweber/gis_in_action_r_spatial/_posts/2017-04-18-02-Install-Spatial-Libraries.md

 sudo apt-get install libgdal-dev libgeos-dev libproj-dev
 ```

-`sf` package also needs udunits and udunits2 which may need coercing in linux:
+The Simple features for R package , `sf`, also needs udunits and udunits2 which may need coercing in linux:

 [Units Issues in sf GitHub repo](https://github.com/edzer/units/issues/1)